PxG-Studio/LUMINES/BUG_FIX_DATABASE_CLIENT.md

 ## Root Cause
 - React hooks (`useProjects`, `useFiles`, `useAssets`) were directly importing database operations
 - Database operations imported `pg` (PostgreSQL client) which is a Node.js library
+- The `buildFileTree` utility was in the same file as database operations, causing the entire module to be bundled
 - When bundled for the browser, `pg` tries to access `process`, `net`, `tls`, etc. which don't exist

 ## Solution
-Created a client-side API wrapper that uses `fetch()` to call backend API routes instead of directly accessing the database:
+1. Created a client-side API wrapper that uses `fetch()` to call backend API routes
+2. Moved browser-safe utilities to separate files to prevent bundling database client code

 ### Changes Made